 Fundamentally, there is no broad prescription-drug pricing crisis.
-Indeed, in most instances, things are working just fine.
-Rather what we face are more nuanced challenges.
-For example, the price of specialty drugs and biologics, which are expensive to develop and manufacture and frequently treat a limited population.
+Indeed, in most instances, the system in the United States is working just fine.
+Rather what we face are more nuanced challenges-for example, the price of specialty drugs and biologics, which are expensive to develop and manufacture and frequently treat a limited population.
 In these instances, particularly with oncology drugs, it is important to make sure that the cost of the treatments correlates to the value.
-Remember that the goal is not low cost, it is high value.
+Remember that the goal is not low cost, per se, but rather high value.
 It is easy to have low-cost drugs; they, however, may not do much good.
 Conversely, it might make sense to spend more for a drug if its therapeutic benefits are high enough.

 While the U.S. market has long been an environment where manufacturers are willing to invest in necessary research and development in hopes of a financial return later, more and more government regulations and taxes are reducing that incentive.
 Programs such as the Medicaid Drug Rebate Program and the 340B drug discount program interfere with the market incentives and shift, rather than reduce, the high cost of drug development.
-A more effective solution to high prices is greater competition in the supply and greater financial incentives on behalf of the payers and manufacturers to keep costs and prices down.
+A more effective solution to high prices is greater competition in the supply and greater financial incentive for payers and manufacturers to keep costs and